opprop/checker-framework-inference/README.md

 The instructions here assumes you have cloned this project into a folder called `checker-framework-inference`.

-1) Follow the instructions in the [Checker Framework Manual](https://checkerframework.org/manual/#building-eclipse) to download, build, and configure Eclipse to edit the Checker Framework.
+1) Follow the instructions in the [EISOP Checker Framework Manual](https://eisop.github.io/cf/manual/manual.html#eclipse) to download, build, and configure Eclipse to edit the Checker Framework.
 The Checker Framework Inference Eclipse project depends on the eclipse projects from Checker Framework.